Free FEDEX 2-Day Shipping Orders $100+

 Before Birth

-In the beginning, the puppies have a large amount of room to move but they grow quick and as the time for delivery draws closer, they are packed in quite close together.
+In the beginning, the puppies have a large amount of room to move but they grow quickly, but as the time for delivery draws closer, they are packed in quite close together.

-The development stages transition very quickly and the end of the first week will double his birth weight.
+The development stages transition very quickly, and by the end of the first week, will haved doubled their birth weight.

-In the case that your newborn puppy won't nurse from the mother, is exceptionally small, abandoned, orphaned, or rejected - you will have to nurse the puppy yourself to ensure he gets all of the nutrients he needs during these critical stages.
+In the case that your newborn puppy won't nurse from the mother, is exceptionally small, abandoned, orphaned, or rejected - you will have to nurse the puppy yourself to ensure they get all of the nutrients they need during these critical stages.
 This can be done by Hand Feeding Pets with a Silicone Tipped Soft Syringe.

 Throughout this week, the puppy's eyes will begin to open.
-However, he probably still won’t be able to see completely.
-His forelegs will have grown stronger and he will sustainably continue to grow faster, adding as much as up to 5-10% more of his body weight.
+However, they probably still won’t be able to see completely.
+Their forelegs will have grown stronger and they will sustainably continue to grow faster, adding as much as up to 5-10% more of their body weight.

-The puppy's mother is continuously attentive during these stages of puppy development, only departing from her babies to eat or for toiletry reasons.
-For the pups, the mother will lick the puppy’s bottom to clean up any bowel or bladder accident.
-There is no need to clean up after the puppy by this time.
+The puppy's mother is continuously attentive during these stages of puppy development, only departing from her babies to eat or to go to the bathroom.
+To keep the puppies clean, the mother will lick the puppy’s bottom to clean up any bowel or bladder accident.
+There is often no need to clean up after the puppy at this time.

-The breeder, or owner, will start to carry the puppies more to get them accustomed to human contact.
+The breeder, or owner, will want to start carrying the puppies more to get them accustomed to human contact.

 Throughout this initial week, a lot will occur as the puppies begin to exhibit their personalities for the first time.
 Your puppy will also be able to stand and sit for the first time towards the end of the third week.
 The ears will be opened completely, and it is during this week that puppies interact with each other - growling, socialization, and wagging tails are often developed at this age.

-The puppy can now regulate his body temperature more efficiently and will begin to prepare his teeth for weaning.
-The front, canines, and incisors are cut first and he should be able to have his first taste of puppy food (in tiny, introductory amounts!)
+The puppy can now regulate their body temperature more efficiently and will begin to prepare their teeth for weaning.
+The front, canines, and incisors are out first and they should be able to have their first taste of puppy food (in tiny, introductory amounts!)

-This is the week that puppies begin to become extremely active on their legs and play vigorously with one another.
+This is the week that puppies begin to become extremely active in their movement and will play vigorously with one another.
 They also begin to roam away from the initial sleeping area when nature calls to empty their bladder and bowels.
 They may also attempt to climb out of the whelping box and want to frequently explore their surroundings.

 The puppies’ mother will start to take more time relaxing away from the puppies.
 She will slowly stop cleaning after the pups, and you will now have the joyful responsibility to take up after her.

-Your puppy will begin to naturally cut his back teeth and will get most of his nourishment from puppy food, as he begins to wean.
+Your puppy will begin to naturally develop their back teeth and will receive most of their nourishment from puppy food, as they begin to wean.
 It is also completely normal and a natural process if the mother regurgitates her dinner for her puppies.

-By this time your puppy can now really enjoy running and playing.
-He will most likely be very noisy, developing his bark playing with other puppies and learning how to bite.
-The mother will usually teach him not to bite too hard.
+By this time, your puppy can now really enjoy running and playing.
+They will most likely be very noisy, developing their bark while playing with other puppies while learning how to control their bite strength.
+The mother will usually teach them not to bite too hard.

-By the end of the 6th week, the puppy entirely weans and should be eating 5-6 small meals of puppy food each day.
-The puppy may still try to suckle milk from his mother but it isn't necessary at this age and the mother may be reluctant to continue feeding at this age.
+By the end of the 6th week, the puppy is entirely weaned and should be eating 5 to 6 small meals of puppy food each day.
+The puppy may still try to suckle milk from their mother but it isn't necessary at this age and the mother may be reluctant to continue feeding at this age.

-At about 7 weeks old the puppy may begin to exhibit signs of fearfulness such as jumping or becoming startled of unfamiliar sounds and sights.
+At about 7 weeks old, the puppy may begin to exhibit signs of fearfulness such as jumping or becoming startled by unfamiliar sounds and sights.

 If your puppy will be rehomed, this is about the most ideal time to do so.
-He is now at the peak of his puppy life and ready to explore his new home and life.
+They are now at the peak of their puppy life and ready to explore their new home and life.
 If your puppy will be staying with you, get ready for a super fun new member of the family as you watch your puppy pass through puppyhood and into doghood!
+Pet owners should also begin preparing their puppy to get their first vaccinations around this time.
+Your vet may recommend sooner.

 We’ll now cover the growth development of a puppy month by month, starting from three months up to eight months.

-This month is the development period where puppies will learn to become fearful and will need to be thoroughly socialized.
+Around this time, puppies are learning and very curious about...well, everything!
 This is also the ideal time to begin house training, potty training, puppy training, bite training, and puppy socialization.

-A puppy learns best at this age and is also at the peak of it’s learning.
-Pet owners should also begin preparing your puppy to get his first vaccinations during this month.
+A puppy learns best at this age and is also at the peak of their learning.
 An average puppy also typically can drop down to 3 meals a day at about the end of the third month.

 Starting from the 3rd month up until the 6th month, a puppy also begins to learn to rank regarding dominance and submission, much like in elementary school for a human child who learns the difference between the principal, teacher, student, and playmate.